Postlist

 The default sort order is always in ascending order.
 To sort in descending order, add desc after the criterium.

-Example: ordering posts from Z-A:
+Example: ordering posts by title from Z-A:

 {{< postlist order="alpha desc" >}}